 A Christmas Greeting from A.J. and Barbara Fedor

-Okay, It's 2019, (time sure flies, eh?) but this wish has no expiration date.
-I actually wrote this a few years back, but haven't seen the need to change it very much for this year.
+Okay, 2020's almost over, (Yippee!) but actually, this wish has no expiration date.
+I wrote this a few years back, but haven't seen the need to change it again this year.
 So, even if you've read this before, I dare you to read it again and remember: this one doesn't "evolve," "bend," "mellow," or change with the times.
 Nothin' warm and fuzzy here, just straight "yes/no" "up/down" on/off" logic.
 So, here's a real Christmas card/page for ya.
 Warning - If you consider yourself "politically correct," you may find the content offensive. (don't say I didn't warn ya! ) Rev. SlideMeister :o)

 Wouldn't it be cool not having to “feign” all the “Love, Joy, Peace and Goodwill towards man” stuff for a few days a year, because it's already a genuine part of you?
 Wouldn't it be great to have “real fruit” instead of that cheap, plastic fruit that always seems to disappear by the first week of January, just like our New Year's Resolutions? :o)